HuaiwuZhang/causalDC/README.md

-# causalDC
+# ***CADS***

 This repo is the implementation of our IEEE Journal of Biomedical and Health Informatics paper entitled [CADS: Causal Inference for Dissecting Essential Genes to Predict Drug Synergy](https://www.google.com/).
 In this study, we designed a novel deep learning model ***CADS*** (Causal Adjustment for Drug Synergy) based on causal inference for the prediction of drug synergy.
-Then we integrated CADS into several carefully selected base models and demonstrated its efficient predictive performance through comprehensive experiments.
-Finally, we conducted comprehensive experiments to validate the CADS's performance and robustness, and conducted multi-granularity analyses to identify and interpret causal genes associated with drug synergy.
+Then we integrated ***CADS*** into several carefully selected base models and demonstrated its efficient predictive performance through comprehensive experiments.
+Finally, we conducted comprehensive experiments to validate the ***CADS***'s performance and robustness, and conducted multi-granularity analyses to identify and interpret causal genes associated with drug synergy.

 ## Framework Overview